For some people, coming up with ideas is as easy as spotting chewing gum on the sidewalk. For others, it’s nearly impossible.

-At present, there are numerous potential problems with obvious solutions, including desalination plants for California, a state that is quickly drying up and running out of water, preventative medication for diseases that could become problems (like Ebola), makeup and accessories to protect privacy when face recognition software really takes off, and breeding programs/nature reserves for animals that without help, will become extinct.
+At present, there are numerous potential problems with obvious solutions, including desalination plants for California, a state that is quickly drying up and running out of water, preventative medication for diseases that could become problems (like ebola), makeup and accessories to protect privacy when face recognition software really takes off, and breeding programs or nature reserves for animals that will become extinct without help.

 3. Adapt to evolving needs

 Physiological needs stay the same—the need for food, shelter, and water.
-Emotional needs tend to stand the same—envy, greed, pride, etc. What doesn’t stay the same are the products and services it takes to fulfill these needs.
+Emotional needs tend to stand the same—often based on envy, greed, pride, and so on.
+What doesn’t stay the same are the products and services it takes to fulfill these needs.

 The easiest products to market are also products that fulfill a real or contemporary need.

 An example of a service that is everywhere now is cloud storage.
 You don’t hear as much these days about the growing CD or SD card market.
 You can still get them, but it’s increasingly easy to store everything online.

 It’s a result of our very contemporary need to have access to our data, information, photos, music, and so on, no matter what device we’re on.
 Google sells cloud storage, as does Dropbox, Amazon, Apple, Microsoft, and a host of private companies that do as well.